-A remote work arrangement is an option that allows an employee to work at home or another alternative off-site location, for a specified number of hours per week, month, etc. This guide is specific to the COVID-19 response and recommendations and may include information that differs from the Alternative Work Sites policy.
+A remote work arrangement is an option that allows an employee to work at home or another alternative off-site location, for a specified number of hours per week, month, etc. This policy is specific to the COVID-19 response and recommendations and may include information that differs from UNL's Alternative Work Sites policy.

 Here are some ideas for consideration of what kind of work a staff member can perform remotely that might be outside of their normal job duties:

 - Customer service/response and scheduling.
 Use tools such as phone forwarding and group calendars.